By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 • Kyoto-Osaka Sightseeing Pass.
 This will enable you unlimited use of the Keihan Line (which also connects Osaka and Kyoto and other tourist sites within the city) and Otokyoyama Cable Line.
 There are also special discounts at some attractions. ✅ RESERVE THIS PASS!

 • Hankyu Tourist Pass.
 This will grant you unlimited access to Hankyu Railways, which connects Osaka and Kyoto including the famed Arashiyama district, for only ¥800 (¥700 since there is an ongoing promo).
-You can also purchase online via Klook! ✅ GET YOUR HANKYU TOURIST PASS HERE!
+You can also purchase online! ✅ GET YOUR HANKYU TOURIST PASS HERE!

 • Kyoto City Subway and Bus Pass.
 This allows unlimited access to all subway lines and City Bus lines operating within Kyoto, as well as access to some Kyoto Bus lines and some Keihan Bus lines.
 Note that this is limited to the Kyoto City area only.
 This costs ¥900 and ¥1700 for 1-day and 2-day passes respectively.
-It’s not yet available on Klook but you can purchase one at any subway station in Kyoto.
+You can purchase one at any subway station in Kyoto.

 Then just take a bus back to Kansai Airport on your departure day.